 You apply directly to Birkbeck for this course, using the online application link below.

-Please complete a supplementary application form in addition to the online application.
-This must include a statement of your proposed research, focusing on the research expertise of at least 1 member of our academic staff, so that we can provide adequate supervision.
+You will need to complete our academic staff, so that we can provide adequate supervision.in addition to the online application.
+This must include a statement of your proposed research, focusing on the research expertise of at least one member of

 Need help with your application?
 Watch videos featuring our academic experts giving advice on applying to Birkbeck and answering some of the most frequently asked questions.